Research Frontpage

 Leverage

-• Data visibility: the best systems can see where sensitive data lives, who touches it, and how it moves across cloud, SaaS, endpoints, browsers, and AI workflows.
+• Data visibility: the best systems can see where sensitive data lives, who touches it, and how it moves across cloud, SaaS, endpoints, browsers, storage, backups, and AI workflows.

-• Runtime enforcement: tools that can block, redact, isolate, revoke, or step-up-authenticate at the moment of risky AI use create real leverage.
+• Runtime enforcement: tools that can block, redact, isolate, revoke, step-up-authenticate, or virtual-patch at the moment of risky AI use create real leverage.

 • Verifiability: audit trails, provenance, and transparent controls matter because buyers are asking whether enforcement is real, not just declared.

-• Lifecycle coverage: controls that span data ingestion, model use, agent behavior, and output filtering are becoming a differentiator.
+• Lifecycle coverage: controls that span data ingestion, model use, agent behavior, storage writes, backup analysis, and output filtering are becoming a differentiator.

 • Local privacy processing: on-device redaction and classification reduce exposure before data leaves the endpoint or tenant.